GUIDE 2025

 3. Link to your UX Writing content portfolio

-You can’t undervalue the benefit of keeping your own website or even a simple portfolio hosted in Google Drive using Google Slides.
+You can’t undervalue the benefit of keeping your website or a simple portfolio hosted in Google Drive using Google Slides.
 Think about it for a while.
-Many UX writers don’t have their own websites.
+Many UX writers don’t have their websites.
 The one who does will stand out from the rest.
 Creating a content portfolio will help you get the job you want, even if there is a lot of competition.
-This is a list of some links to portfolio websites of writers who can charge high prices in their field.
+This is a list of links to portfolio websites of writers who can charge high prices in their field.

 4. List the relevant work history